Whats your cooktop flavour

 On the hobs, boil times have traditionally been faster with gas than with electric (although induction now rivals gas) and you get an immediate response when turning the heat down.
 Gas can cope with high temperature wok cooking just as easily as a gentle simmer for poaching the perfect eggs.

 Cooking with gas is a popular and traditional choice with many preferring the responsiveness and direct flame of a gas hob.
 The ability to control how much gas you burn and the heat distributed to your pot or pan is another reason many choose gas for their home.

 - Precise, even temperatures

 - Great for high heat cooking

-- Existing pots and pans will do the job
+- Existing pots and pans can be used

-- Natural gas is cheaper to run than electricity if you're already using it for hot water and/or heating
+- Natural gas can be cheaper to run than electricity if you're already using it for hot water and/or heating

 - With varied designs and sizes, gas hobs suit traditional and modern homes

 - Some people say they find gas hobs harder to clean than electric or induction cooktops

 - You need to be connected to natural gas or get LPG bottles